“Hickory Dickory Dock, my Daddy, is Nuts from Shell Shock;

 The unpleasant reality is: It is the children who feel the first hunger pangs of a city under siege; it is the children who fall prey to the disease and pestilence that comes with the disruption of society and becoming a refugee; it is the children who are pressed into service with the gangs or when the battle goes against any tyrant; it is the children who are used as human shields, and it is the children who grow up with enough hate to be fallow ground for extremism and perpetuate the conflict.

 This cycle needs to stop.

-Back when I was but a wee trainee, I was told that “We never kill the innocent, we protect the innocent… it is what separates us from them.”
+Back when I was but a wee trainee I met a great man named Mike Harari, over the years we became friends.
+Gen. Harari told me that the difference between “THEM” and “US” is “We never kill the innocent, we protect the innocent… it is what separates us from them.”

 What better way to make an enemy a friend or solidify an alliance than to protect their children?